 Lastly, the bag has a clip that you can use to hang it up onto your locker or onto a wall.
 This is a nice feature that you can use to keep the backpack neatly stored away when you’re not using it.

-For those of you who want something a bit bigger, I recommend checking out the Arena Spiky 2.
+For those of you who want something a bit bigger, I recommend checking out the Arena Team 45 Swim Bag.

-- The backpack has enough space and includes a load of pockets to store accessories.
+- The backpack has enough space and includes lots of pockets to store accessories.

 - It is reinforced to protect your belongings and includes a waterproof bottom, which adds an extra layer between wet and dry surfaces.

 - Constructed from durable materials that look and feel good.